TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Processors/Index.rst

 The purpose of a log processor is (usually) to modify a log record or add more detailed information to it.

-Log processors allow for the manipulation of log records without changing the code where the log method actually is called (inversion of control).
+Log processors allow the manipulation of log records without changing the code where the log method actually is called (inversion of control).
 This enables you to add any information from outside the scope of the actual calling function, for example webserver environment variables.
 The TYPO3 Core  ships some basic log processors,